Vehicle crashes into house in Pāpāmoa - NZ Herald

 AdvertisementAdvertise with NZME.

-"Delays are expected while emergency services respond to the incident," the spokesman said.
+A police spokeswoman said police had left the scene and inquiries into the circumstances of the crash were ongoing.

-A St John spokeswoman said one ambulance responded to the scene and treated two patients, both in minor conditions.
+A St John spokeswoman said one ambulance responded to the scene and treated two patients, both in a minor condition.